-The Royal Tern is traditionally known to comprise two geographically separated subspecies: the nominate Thalasseus maximus maximus in the Americas (distributed from the USA south to Patagonia, Argentina) and Thalasseus maximus albididorsalis in coastal West Africa.
+The Royal Tern, as currently recognised, comprises of two geographically separated ‘subspecies’: the nominate Thalasseus maximus maximus in the Americas and Thalasseus maximus albididorsalis in West Africa.

 The birds of the two subspecies are morphologically near-identical except for some differences in bill morphology (redder and deeper in American birds) and biometric variations in mass and wing (the American Royal Tern is on average slightly bigger).

 DNA tells a different story